WordPress Newsletter #24

 Unsplash.com changes photo licenses

 WordPress runs under the GNU General Public License (GPL), which is often used for open source WordPress projects.
 Unsplash's old license was compliant with the GPL guidelines.
 The new license, on the other hand, now prohibits the use of the images to provide an Unsplash-like service.
-This restriction is, at least theoretically, incompatible with GPL.
+This restriction is, at least theoretically, not compatible with GPL.

 More news at a glance